-Lubricants applied directly to the skin are a great solution for vaginal dryness, but choosing the right one is important.
+Lubricants applied directly to the skin are a great solution for vaginal dryness; choosing the right one is important.
 Two main features of lubricants--whether they add moisture to the skin and/or whether they seal in, or otherwise hold in moisture--should be considered when making your choice.
 Unfortunately, most commonly used lubricants are neither moisturizing nor do they seal in moisture!
 See chart 1, page 5.
 After choosing a few, experiment with different lubricant samples to find the one(s) which feel the best to you.

 For the Vaginal Renewal program, we recommend lubricants which both add moisture and seal the moisture in place.
 Our most successful lubricants for Vaginal Renewal are Oasis Silk, Sensuva Hybrid, Sutil Luxe and Sliquid Organics Silk which both add moisture to the skin and it in the skin cells.
 If you happen to be one of the few women with an allergy to propylene glycol, try Sutil Luxe, Sliquid Organics Silk orSensuva Hybrid.If you are allergic to onions, garlic or aloe vera, try the Sutil Luxe.
 The Sutil Luxewill add moisture and hold it in place, but not seal the skin in the same way as the others.

 How to Moisturize:

 You can use your moisturizing lubricant just like you would a facial moisturizer, except it’s used on your vulva.
 Smooth it on any time during the day that you feel dry.
-You can also insert it into your vagina using a needle-less syringe or dropper, at bedtime, to moisturize your vaginal tissues all night long if you experience discomfort on a daily basis.
-Insert 1-3 ml when you go to bed, and sleep on a towel.
-Most women soak that entire amount up; if you try 3 ml and find some comes out as discharge, try less the next night.
+You can also insert it into your vagina using a needle-less syringe or dropper, at bedtime, to moisturize your vaginal tissues all night long if you experience discomfort due to the feeling of your vaginal walls "sticking" together during the day..
+Insert 1 ml after lying down at night.
+If you follow the next step of the program you will not need to do this.